leonidg/gitdoc/Git.md

  1 file changed, 1 insertion(+)
 ```

 If you read carefully a few paragraphs above, you can also see that Git suggested running `git commit -a`.
 The `-a` means "add".
 In other words, `git commit -a` automatically adds all the changes it detects and commits them.
-You can do this, but it's a little cavalier so I don't recommend it.
+You can do this, but it's a little cavalier so I don't recommend it until you're more comfortable with Git.
 Also, note that it will only work for files Git already knows about.
 Back when we first started, `git commit -a` wouldn't have worked.
 Since Git didn't know about any of the files in our directory, it wouldn't have detected anything.

 ## Playing with commits